 Parental priorities: Consistent care and nurturing give children a sense of stability and reassurance.
 So as much as possible, tots’ lives need to be anchored by their normal routines (meals, play, bath, bed) in the presence of a parent who is “there for them.”
 This, of course, is important to all children, but especially after divorce.
 As Joan Kelly notes, “If things aren’t going well at home, preteens and teenagers can escape by going to hang out with friends.
 Babies, toddlers and preschoolers can’t.”

 Preschoolers need simple, concrete explanations.
 Stick to the basics: which parent will be moving out, where the child will live, who will look after him and how often he’ll see the other parent.
 Be prepared for questions; provide short answers, then wait to see if there are more.
 Don’t expect one conversation to do the job; plan on several short talks.

-6 to 11 years: Key developmental issues
+How to talk to 6 to 11 year old kids about divorce: Key developmental issues

 6- to 8-year-olds